danwells96/ARISES/DocFiles/Design Process.md

 <b>Image of design progression</b>
 </p>

 Many changes were made from the original design due to technical feasibility and developer input.
 In addition, ideas were added based on discussions in meetings and in the focus group.
-The results of these decisions are featured in the final design which is pictured at the bottom of this page.
+The results of these decisions are shown in the interface progession graphic above.
 The most import design changes and the rationale behind them are detailed below for future reference.

 ### 1. Architecture